- Open Access

 Electronic supplementary material

-Additional file 1: Immunohistochemistry of F4/80 in (A) bleomycin treated lungs and (B) control lungs.
+Additional file 1: F4/80 positive cells in bleomycin treated and control C57BL/6J mice.
+Immunohistochemistry of F4/80 in (A) bleomycin treated lungs and (B) control lungs.
 Magnification 400×, insert magnification 1000×.
 (C) Quantification of F4/80 positive cells per mm2 lung tissue ± standard deviation of n=7-13 mice per group. * indicates a significant difference between groups, p < 0.0005.
 (PDF 2 MB)

 Additional file 2: Pathways significantly represented within differentially expressed genes that were not predicted to be regulated by microRNA.(PDF 59 KB)

 Cite this article

 Honeyman, L., Bazett, M., Tomko, T.G. et al. MicroRNA profiling implicates the insulin-like growth factor pathway in bleomycin-induced pulmonary fibrosis in mice.
 Fibrogenesis Tissue Repair 6, 16 (2013). https://doi.org/10.1186/1755-1536-6-16